vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 [^46]: ... although, radioactive waste is still problematic 15.4.5 Nuclear Waste
 As we saw in our description of the fission process, the fragments distribute over a range of masses in a randomized way (Figure 15.15).
-The results are generally neutron-rich, and will migrate toward stable elements via ẞ decays over the ensuing seconds, hours, days, months, and years.
+The results are generally neutron-rich, and will migrate toward stable elements via β decays over the ensuing seconds, hours, days, months, and years.
 Some will go fast, and some will take ages to settle, depending on half-lives.
 Radioactive waste is dangerous to be around because the high-energy particles (like sub-atomic "bullets") spewing out in all directions can alter DNA, leading to cancer and birth defects, for instance.
 The lighter of the two fission fragments has a 59% chance of landing on a stable nucleus within a day or so.
 For the heavier fragment, it's a 45% chance.
 The rest get hung up on some longer half-life nuclide, and could remain radioactive for a matter of weeks or in some cases millions of years.
 The colors in the fission probability histograms in Figure 15.15 provide a visual guide for the mass numbers that reach stability promptly (gray) vs. those that get hung up for a long time (blue is more than 10 years).
 For example, the histogram element at A = 90 is blue because 90Sr-discussed below-stands in the way of a fast path to stability.
 106
 Tel32